 How did that standard get reused in future design work and where has it evolved today?

-Crossover and Apple were both interested in creating an environment that felt uniquely Apple.
+Crossover and Apple were both interested in creating an environment that felt uniquely on brand for Apple.
 So the Wellness Center was very white and clean, very much like an Apple store, and with the same elegance and efficiency you would expect there.
-We were really able to dial that in and based on the success and feedback I think we really hit the mark with that unique client.
+We were really able to dial that in and based on the success and feedback I think we hit the mark with that unique client.
 For subsequent clients, we also chose to create unique environments that matched their ethos, culture, and brand.
 For example, the Facebook Health Center had a very specific look and feel (concrete, steel, and plywood) that was opposite of Apple.
-Other clients, would take the core elements and add their own branding and unique features, twists, and interpretations of our original work.
+Other clients would take the core elements and add their own branding and unique features, twists, and interpretations to our original work.
 Finally, I felt like we were able to take all the lessons we had learned and apply them to Crossover Health’s own nearsite centers which they creatively controlled from the outset.
-This allowed us to really push the envelop and take the bullpen, member rooms, light boxes, and creative or artistic elements to the next level while also maintaining a repeatable standard that could be implemented throughout the country.
+This allowed us to really push the envelope and take the bullpen, member rooms, light boxes, and creative or artistic elements to the next level while also maintaining a repeatable standard that could be implemented throughout the country.

 Please see link to Part 2 of this interview to see how the Crossover design standard has evolved and where he thinks it will go in the future.